-Most people know a lot about fillings, crowns, root canals, and dental implants for their tooth restoration and repair.
+Most people know a lot about dental fillings, dental crowns, root canals, and dental implants for their tooth restoration and repair.
 However, what most people do not know is a different procedure that can help with tooth restoration.
-Our dental team at Hometown Dental wants to share the knowledge of Inlays and Onlays with you, as well as when you would need them.
+Our dental team at Hometown Dental wants to share the knowledge of inlays and onlays with you, as well as when you would need them.

 Rather than restoring your tooth from the outside and covering up the damage, inlays and onlays help to repair the tooth from the inside.
 They are not fillings, but are instead a separate type of dental restoration.